-Business faces competing forces in the United States and globally.
-Government budgets – already weakened by the pandemic and war – face slowing economic growth, rising interest rates, growing healthcare costs, and unsustainable entitlement spending for their aging populations.
-Trade and investment trends suggest globalization is operating in reverse, with countries skeptical of global alliances and companies considering reshoring or near-shoring some of their operations.
+Businesses face competing forces in the United States and globally.
+Government budgets – already weakened by the pandemic and war – face slowing economic growth, rising interest rates, growing healthcare costs, and unsustainable entitlement spending for aging populations.
+Trade and investment trends have shifted from globalization to a national or regional focus, as economic and national security concerns dominate discussion and companies consider reshoring or near-shoring some of their operations.
 Add to this concerns about rising economic immobility and a lack of understanding of corporate taxes, especially in the cross-border context, and it is not surprising to see a growing number of proposals aimed at greater transparency and higher taxes on business.
 In this environment, the development of sound and durable tax policy depends on mutual trust among policymakers, business, investors, and the public.

-Join us at the 24th Annual Tax Policy & Practice Symposium as we examine these competing forces and the role of business in shaping the policy response to these growing challenges.
+Join us at the 24th Annual Tax Policy & Practice Symposium as we examine the competing forces and the role of business in shaping the policy response to growing challenges.
 Over our two days together, leaders of the tax community will consider:

 - The budget facts and options to bring spending and revenues into balance

-- The role of income taxes and alternative tax bases, such as a VAT or carbon tax, in meeting governments’ revenue needs, and the political prospects for change
+- The role of income taxes and alternative tax bases in meeting governments’ revenue needs, and the political prospects for change

-- The future of global tax policy if implementation of the OECD’s two-pillar agreement fails or if it succeeds
+- The future of global tax policy whether implementation of the OECD’s two-pillar agreement fails or succeeds

 - The implications of the increasing focus on ESG reporting and tax transparency